Spoilers For Tuesday’s ‘General Hospital’: Carly’s Hospitalized And Oscar’s Loved Ones Lend Their Support

 — General Hospital (@GeneralHospital) March 8, 2019

-Valentin is anxious to remarry Nina and he’s convinced himself that his scheme with Sasha is justified.
-However, this secret will be exposed and it seems the day that happens is edging closer and closer.
+Valentin is anxious to remarry Nina, and he’s convinced himself that his scheme with Sasha is justified.
+However, this secret will be exposed, and it seems the day that happens is edging closer and closer.

-Maxie is determined to figure out the truth now that she’s become suspicious and she’s trying a new approach after her first attempt failed.
+Maxie is determined to figure out the truth now that she’s become suspicious, and she’s trying a new approach after her first attempt failed.
 General Hospital spoilers share that she’ll talk about this with Peter during Tuesday’s show as Nina again comes close to overhearing Sasha and Valentin discussing their secret.

 Monday’s show featured Ava realizing the truth about Ryan taking Kiki from her along with Jason saving Carly.
 General Hospital spoilers suggest that it’ll be another day or so before more of Ava’s reaction is shown, but Carly and Jason will appear during Tuesday’s episode.